Divided by Law

 My Family’s Story

-In 2009, my mother, Gloria Arellano De La Rosa, applied for a green card.
-She was married to a U.S. citizen, had four children born in Arizona, and went through the appropriate legal channels.
+In 2009, my mother, Gloria, applied for a green card.
+She was married to my father, a U.S. citizen, had four children born in Arizona, and followed the legal process.
 However, our family circumstances didn’t matter.
-Due to a 1996 immigration law, my mom was torn apart from my family and barred from returning to the U.S. for 10 years because of her immigration status.
+Because of a 1996 immigration law, she was torn away from us and barred from returning to the United States for ten years.

-I was fifteen years old at the time.
-My sister Naomi was nine, and Bobby, our little brother, four.
-Because our mom was the family’s main breadwinner, Jim, our oldest brother, enlisted in the U.S. Marines to support our family financially.
-Then, in 2011, our father suffered a devastating stroke.
-As the second oldest, I became my dad’s caregiver, as well as a parent to Naomi and Bobby.
+At the time, I was fifteen.
+My sister Naomi was nine, and Bobby, our little brother, was four.
+Our mom had been the family’s main breadwinner, so Jim, our oldest brother, enlisted in the U.S. Marines to help support us financially.
+Two years later, in 2011, our father suffered a devastating stroke.
+As the second oldest, I became his caregiver while also stepping into the role of parent for Naomi and Bobby.

 Please visit the following links to learn more about my family’s story: